How Progressive Web Apps Work

 The three technologies that make this possible, service workers, the web app manifest, and HTTPS, are not complicated once you strip away the technical jargon.
 If you understand what each one does in plain English, you understand how a PWA works.
 That is the goal of this article.

-If you are still deciding whether a PWA is the right build for your product, the full breakdown lives in our guide to what a progressive web app is at.
+If you are still deciding whether a PWA is the right build for your product, the full breakdown lives in our guide to what a progressive web app is.
 Come back here when you are ready to understand the mechanics.

 2.47B